 Through the programs described above, a significant portion of the Company's executive compensation is linked directly to business unit and corporate performance and stock price appreciation.
 The Compensation Committee intends to continue the policy of linking executive compensation to corporate performance and returns to shareholders and deems it desirable that compensation paid under the Annual Incentive Compensation Plan, the Long-Term Incentive Compensation Plan and the Stock Option Plan meet the performance-based compensation requirements of Section 162(m) of the Internal Revenue Code concerning deductibility of executive compensation.
-However, the Committee reserves the right to put in place compensation programs that do not meet the not deductible by the Company, if such programs are otherwise in the best interests of the Company.
+However, the Committee reserves the right to put in place compensation programs that do not meet the requirements of Section 162(m) so as to result in compensation payments that are not deductible by the Company, if such programs are otherwise in the best interests of the Company.

-George W. Wilson, Chairman James E. Burke Richard D. Simmons

-Compensation Committee Interlocks and Insider Participation

-James E. Burke, Nicholas deB.
-Katzenbach, Anthony J.F.
-O'Reilly, Richard D. Simmons and George W. Wilson served as members of the Compensation Committee in 1994.
-Messrs.
-Katzenbach and O'Reilly did not stand for election as Directors at the 1994 Annual Meeting of Stockholders in May 1994.
+George W. Wilson, Chairman James E. Burke Richard D. Simmons James E. Burke, Richard D. Simmons and George W. Wilson served as members of the Compensation Committee in 1995.

 Mr. Richard D. Simmons, a member of the Compensation Committee of the Board of Directors since May 14, 1992, was the Company's President and Chief Operating Officer from September 1981 to May 9, 1991.
-During the past fiscal year, Mr. Simmons received \$200,000 pursuant to a three-year agreement with the Company entered into following termination of his employment on June 30, 1991, which was extended in July 1994 through March 31, 1996.
-Under this agreement, Mr. Simmons consults and advises on business matters affecting the Company and oversees the Company's interest in the International Herald Tribune, S.A., including serving as its President and directeur de la publication.
+During the past fiscal year, Mr. Simmons received \$100,000 pursuant to a three-year agreement with the Company entered into following termination of his employment on June 30, 1991, which was extended in July 1994 through March 31, 1996.
+Under this agreement, Mr. Simmons consults and advises on business matters affecting the Company and oversees the Company's interest in the International Herald Tribune, S.A., including having served as its President and directeur de la publication.